ottipc/wikijs_pc_backup/projects/webcrawler.md

 ## Specification

-We want to implement a webcrawler which scan the Internet for webpages and analyse the used Technologies.
-After manual validation of this Technologies, we want to make the customer an offer for a new Webpage constructed by Petitcode.
+We want to implement a webcrawler to scan the internet for websites and webshops and analyze their applied technologies and most recent update or change dates.
+After manual validation of the technologies, the idea is to contact the lead and propose our sefices to help them update or renew their digital presence.

-Petitcode here needs some Infomrationen by the scan which is really necessary :
+To that end, petitcode needs sthe following information to be revealed by the scan:

-- Customer name
+- CEO name
-- Technologies used at actual Webpage
+- Technologies used at present digital presence
-- Contact Person of the potential Customer
+- Date of most recent changes

-The Crawler should run every day scannin new Urls which it havent scanned so far.
+The crawler should be fed with URLs from industries and geographies as defined for campaigns periodically set up for direct marketing and sales.

 ## Technical Details

-## Crawler workflow
-1. Scan specified Sites
-2. Send Emai to petitcode employes with found Data
-3. Eventually save all related to a Database ( if we want to scan a lot of sides, it will be a lot of data, so we have to decide if this is necessary)
-## Important
-* Customers only should note on for one time.
-If he is explicitly answering, that he dont want a homepage, it is forbidden to notify the customer twice.
+Existing crawlers should be tested for the above functionality.

+## Data Privacy Related Procedures & Questions

+* URLs will be identified and collected by using a commercially available lead database.
+* Leads will only be contacted once.
+We will not store any lead data from non-interested contacts other than their URL, the date we contacted them and that they did not want to go forward with pc.
+These data have not been provided by the lead.
-* Are we are permitted to save data we use from google?
-I think not
+* Are we are permitted to store data we acquird from Google search?
+To be determined (By whom?
+When?)
-* Where we getting urls we are scanning?
-	Answer : We getting infos about the soogle search of the branche
-* How about saving the technical Details of the specified webpage?
-* Which Technics we should use if we write the crawler
+* Are we permitted to store the outcome of a scan?
+Most certainly yes, temporarily until a lead enters into a sales dialog with us or we give up on the lead and all data will be deleted with the exception of those stated above.
+* Does it make sense for us to develop our own crawler?
+If so, which technics should we be using?
+A preliminary answer is: No, see below.

 ## Solutions

 There are already plenty of open source web crawlers in the web :https://bigdata-madesimple.com/top-50-open-source-web-crawlers-for-data-mining/

-Maybe we can figure out,if one is useful for us, so we dont have to write a new application.
+We should examine which of these would be useful for the task so we don't have to write our own.

-From quick research, the most referenced solutions (popularity, ratings, amount of google results) are:
+From quick research, the most referenced solutions by popularity, ratings and number of Google results are:
-Heritrix /	Java	Linux
+- Heritrix /	Java	Linux
-Nutch	/ Java	Cross-platform
+- Nutch	/ Java	Cross-platform
-Scrapy /	Python	Cross-platform
+- Scrapy /	Python	Cross-platform
-PHP-Crawler	/ PHP	Cross-platform
+- PHP-Crawler	/ PHP	Cross-platform
-WebSPHINX	/ Java	Cross-platform
+- WebSPHINX	/ Java	Cross-platform

 Good thing is they are all open-source = free tools

 ## Action Points

-abc..
+* 1 - Identify the most promising crawler from above list [to do: Guy & Axel, < 28.5.2019]
+* 2 - Understand use of selected crawler and make a short test run using 20 known URLs [to do: Guy 28./29.5.2019]]
+* 3 - Review results and (a) change crawler or (b) hone crawler use or (c) go forward with same crawler [to do: Guy & Axel, < 30.5.2019]
+* 3 - Define a first campaign by target industry and geography, start time, pc resource and potential cost [Seb, Guy & Axel < 4.6.2019]
+* 4 - Write a script for the approach to the lead - both phone and email versions [Axel < 4.6.2019]
+* 5 - Write a sales process to follow up on responsive leads [Axel < 4.6.2019]
+* 6 - Pre-select targets from Bisnode Hoppenstedt database, collect URLs, run crawler, begin contacting [Guy, Lukas & Axel < 4.6.2019]
+* 7 - Review results from crawler, (a) change crawler or (b) hone crawler use or (c) go forward with same crawler and process - depending on quality of the outcome [Guy & Axel < 4.6.2019]
+* 8 - Reiterate to # 6 [to do: see above]
+*